eaobservatory/hedwig/doc/user/technical.rst

 at the top of the page.

-The page will normally offer the choice of editing the text of the technical justification on-line, or uploading a PDF file.
+The page will normally offer the choice of editing the text of the technical justification online, or uploading a PDF file.
-Note that this is an either/or choice: if you choose to edit text on-line having uploaded a PDF file, your PDF file will be removed, and vice-versa.
+Note that this is an either/or choice: if you choose to edit text online having uploaded a PDF file, your PDF file will be removed, and vice-versa.

-Note that this page shows the word and page limits which apply to text written on-line and uploaded PDF files respectively.
+Note that this page shows the word and page limits which apply to text written online and uploaded PDF files respectively.

 .. image:: image/tech_case_edit_small.png